Holiday Closures: City Offices and Facilities Closed Tuesday, Dec. 24-Wednesday, Dec. 25, 2024 & Wednesday Jan. 1, 2025

 Spongy Moth

-Lymantria dispar, the Spongy Moth (formerly known as Gyps Moth), is native to Europe and was accidentally released in Massachusetts in 1869.
+Lymantria dispar, the Spongy Moth (formerly known as Gypsy Moth), is native to Europe and was accidentally released in Massachusetts in 1869.
 The first serious infection in Maryland of the spongy moth dates back to the 1980s.
 While the spongy moth’s favorite tree to feed on is an Oak, they also attack Sweetgum, Linden, Willow, Birch, Apple, Alder, Boxelder, Hawthorn, and Blue spruce.
 Spongy moth caterpillars feed May-June.
 The spongy moth has 4 stages of its life cycle; Egg, Larva, Pupa, and Adult.
-Depending on the temperate, eggs will hatch late April to early May.
+Depending on the temperature, eggs will hatch late April to early May.
 A mature caterpillar can be 2-2 ½ inches in length and can have up to 5 pairs of blue dots and 6 pairs of red dots on its back.
 The adult moths emerge in late June to July.
 Removing the egg masses of trees in April, using sticky barrier bands to trap young caterpillars and using hiding bands to remove caterpillars are all possible management strategies.
 Size of spongy moth populations very from season to season and as of 2022 have not been of serious concern to trees in the Takoma Park area in recent years.

 Check out these sources to learn more information about the Spongy Moth!